huggingface/blog/huggylingo.md

 We pass 20 examples to the model representing rows from a dataset.
 This results in 20 individual language predictions (one per row) for each dataset.

-Once we have these predictions, we do some additional filtering on the predictions to determine if we will use the prediction to suggest metadata or not.
+Once we have these predictions, we do some additional filtering to determine if we will accept the predictions as a metadata suggestion.
 This roughly consists of:

 - Grouping the predictions for each dataset by language: some datasets return predictions for multiple languages.
 We group these predictions by the language predicted i.e. if a dataset returns predictions for English and Dutch, we group the English and Dutch predictions together.
 - For datasets with multiple languages predicted, we count how many predictions we have for each language.
 If a language is predicted less than 20% of the time, we discard this prediction. i.e. if we have 18 predictions for English and only 2 for Dutch we discard the Dutch predictions.